25th December 2016

 So as we headed to Española Island, the last visit of our Galapagos Islands vessel to the Northern Islands, there was something very special waiting for us.
 On the pier for our dry landing, playful sea lion pups and hundreds of crabs opened our way to the lighthouse in Suarez Point.
 Suddenly, something magnificent appeared: green and red iguana was standing right behind a rock, reminding us what special dates that we celebrated last week, and bringing that Christmas celebration into the present day.

 The Christmas iguana is a very special variation of marine iguana that appears (coincidentally on these dates) only on this particular island.
 The coloration that they acquire is an advantage for sexual selection.
-In other words, these using these brilliant colors is their way of getting pretty for mating season.
-I cannot describe the surprise this iguana caused for all the people that were able to catch a glimpse of this magnificent creature.
+In other words, these using these brilliant colors are their way of getting pretty for mating season.
+I cannot describe the surprise this iguana caused for all the people that we’re able to catch a glimpse of this magnificent creature.
 Some children even believed the Christmas iguana was a gift from Santa that was waiting for them.
 All theories are valid on the unpredictable Galapagos Islands.